mtsoares/kubernetes-lab/Lab01/README.md

 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.27.9+k3s1 sh -
 ```

-*NOTE* The version is specified so that all the Helm charts we install work correctly.
+*NOTE:* The version is specified so that all the Helm charts we install work correctly.
 Usually, there is no need to specify a k3s version in order to use the latest one.

-*WARNING* The above command should not be executed in production.
+*WARNING:* The above command should not be executed in production.
 Before performing it on production environments, read the documentation first.

 Once installation is complete, the configuration file to access the K3s cluster is located under the /etc folder on the linux VM.
-The following commands will create a .kube folder under the actual user directory.
+The following commands will create a .kube folder under the current user directory.
 Copy over the config file and set appropriate permissions.

 ```bash
 mkdir ~/.kube